 Before she moved to New York City for law school, me and my girlfriend used to have a #MaltNight almost every weekend.

 Her name is Mal, my name is Matt, so Matt + Mal = Malt.

-These #MaltNight’s were our date nights where we’d go to Whole Foods and buy the ingredients, along with some wine, to prepare a steak dinner for two.
-I would cook the steaks and she would make mushroom sauce and cheesy potato gratin.
+These #MaltNight’s were our date nights where we’d walk to Whole Foods during the day, buy the ingredients for that night, along with some wine, and prepare a steak dinner for two.
+I’d cook the steaks, she’d whip up the creamy potato gratin, and we’d both enjoy wine.